Action to be taken in the event of deficiencies in the transport contract or in the airport services.

 In order to make it easier for their passengers to make their complaints, airlines normally provide complaint forms that can be found at their information or ticket desks.
 You can use these forms to make a complaint about the unsatisfactory service of the airline you have booked your flight with.
 Remember that, in any case and even if the airline does not provide complaint forms, you can send a letter of complaint to the airline or send your complaint by e-mail or through the company's website if this possibility is available.

 When you make your complaint, please write legibly, clearly and concisely, giving specific information on the events that have occurred.
 Don't forget to include your personal details and postal address so that the airline can reply to you as quickly as possible.
-You can also use Aena Aeropuerto's Complaints/Claims Forms for complaints concerning airlines if they don't have their own complaint forms available at the time.

 When you consider that you have not received adequate compensation for the damages the company has caused despite your claim, you can apply to the Courts of Justice to determine the possible appropriate liabilities and compensation.